jungomi/swiss-language-model/README.md

 #### Logs

-During the training various types of logs are created and everything can be found in `log/` and is grouped by the experiment name.
+During the training various types of logs are created with [Lavd][lavd] and everything can be found in `log/` and is grouped by the experiment name.

 - Summary
 - Checkpoints